 With over 247 clear days (and nights) per year and low light pollution, San Juan Island is uniquely (and stunningly) suited to observing the beautiful needle pricks in the cloak of night.
-At times you can see meteor showers, the northern lights, satellites and the most spectacular full moons shining on the glistening Salish Sea.
-And the best part: it’s the quiet season.
-We here at the Earthbox are running amazing specials, you may find yourself alone with the Loons on the beach and get into your favorite restaurant without reservations.
+At times you can see meteor showers, the northern lights and the most spectacular full moons shining on the glistening Salish Sea.
+And the best part: during the quiet season, when we here at the Earthbox are running amazing specials, you may find yourself alone with the Loons on the beach and get into your favorite restaurant without reservations.

 Here are our most cherished places to see stars on the isle—all you need is a flashlight and a blanket:

 Part of American Camp National Historical Park, rugged South Beach, with its pretty pebble stones, majestic driftwood and breathtaking vistas is an absolute must-see in any season.
 Around dusk the foxes, otters and seabirds come out to feed.
 The sun sets behind the snow-covered Olympic Mountains while the moon rises over magnificent Mt Baker.
 Make a bon fire in one of the fire rings, roast up some s'mores and let the night show begin.

 Aptly named, False Bay empties out completely during low tide and leaves a mile long mudflat with tide pools to explore.
 Take your shoes off and walk towards the ocean and the moon.
 Bring a flashlight to hunt for beach glass and don’t forget to look up at the firmament.

 Check out more amazing photography by San Juan Islander Thomas Ashcraft here.

 Deer graze under the native Madrona trees lining this gem of a beach (despite its ominous name).
 Seals pop up their cute puppy heads amidst colossal bull kelp in the crystal clear water.
 Bring a blanket and make yourself a bed under the stars.
 If you are really lucky, the Orcas will swim by.